0xor0ne/awesome-list/topics/cybersec.md

   * [Article 01][583]
   * [Article 02][584]
 * ["Fault Injection Attacks against the ESP32-C3 and ESP32-C6"][590]
+* ["Leveraging Binary Ninja il to Reverse a Custom ISA: Cracking the “pot of gold” 37C3"][612]
 * ["Playing with libmalloc in 2024"][610]
 * ["Strengthening the Shield: MTE in Heap Allocators"][596]
 * "Writing a Debugger From Scratch"